bitnami/charts/bitnami/wavefront/README.md

 The command deploys Wavefront on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

-The **requried** parameters are `clusterName`, `wavefront.url` and `wavefront.token`.
+The **required** parameters are `clusterName`, `wavefront.url` and `wavefront.token`.
 You will need to provide values for those options for a successful installation of the chart.

 > **Tip**: List all releases using `helm list`